pytorch/pytorch/torch/csrc/jit/codegen/onednn/README.md

 # Pytorch - oneDNN Graph API Bridge
-This integration will add the infrastructure of a new PyTorch JIT graph fuser based on oneDNN Graph API.
-The oneDNN Graph API provides flexible API for aggressive fusion.
-The current preview2 version supports fusion for FP32 inference.
+This integration will add the infrastructure of a new PyTorch JIT graph fuser based on [oneDNN Graph API](https://spec.oneapi.io/onednn-graph/latest/programming_model.html), which provides a flexible API for aggressive fusion.
+The current preview4 version supports fusion for FP32 inference.
+Currently, the speedup is achieved for static shapes, although we'd soon add dynamic-shape support.
+When oneDNN Graph is enabled, weights are cached, as they're constant during inference.

 ## Graph Optimization
 We have registered optimization passes in the custom pre-passes set of PyTorch: